AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## What has changed?

 First, the big one: the St Louis Game Developer Co-op is no more.
 The organization was dissolved, and 5 of the more senior members of the community have stepped up to essentially start a new group and ownership of the accounts for things like Twitter, Facebook, Meetup, etc were transferred over to the new group.
-We have rebranded the new group simply *STL Game Dev* and have built a new website.
+We have rebranded the new group simply *STL Gamedev* and have built a new website.
 We plan on using the social media accounts much more actively going forward.

 Although this is technically a new group, we are trying to maintain the spirit of the original group.
 As always, we want the Game Development community to be a safe, inclusive, and welcoming space for anyone and everyone.